PkTheHacker10/simple-site/README.md

 ---

 ### **🔥 Final Notes**
-This documentation provides a clear, structured **overview** of simple **LAMP project**, making it easier to understand, maintain, and share.This is only to make my learning as documented and i'm also not that much good developer but i can develope sites and im still learing ,so **if i need improments,issues or tips to make it more flexible ,reusable please let me know .It will help me to imporve myself**.Thank you
+This documentation provides a clear, structured **overview** of simple **LAMP project**, making it easier to understand, maintain, and share.This is only to make my learning as documented and i'm also not that much good developer but i can develop sites and im still learing ,so **if i need improments,issues or tips to make it more flexible ,reusable please let me know .It will help me to imporve myself**.Thank you